-Each of us tends to carry within us—consciously or unconsciously—a terrifically precise notion of what the perfect apple crumble recipe ought to be.
-And chances are it was majorly influenced by the apple crumble of your childhood.
-Nuts or no nuts.
+The perfect apple crumble.
+Each of us tends to carry within us—consciously or unconsciously—a terrifically precise notion of what it ought to be.
 Oats or just buttery floury sugary goodness.
 Spices permeating both the apples below and the crumble atop or just one or the other.
+Nuts or no nuts.
 Whatever apple crumble means to you, we get it.
 And we respect it.
-And we still think you ought to try this apple crumble recipe, which has captured the hearts of many, many who’ve tried it.–Corky, Lori, Dana, and Tracy Pollan
+And we still think you ought to try this apple crumble recipe, which has captured the hearts of many, many who’ve tried it.–Renee Schettler Rossi

 - 1/4 cup granulated sugar

 - 1 tablespoon fresh lemon juice